 FESTIVAL PASS @ $30 | SWF YOUTH PASS @ $15

 Access to more than 80% of SWF programmes*

 *The SWF Youth Pass allows access to all Festival Pass events with the exception of content advisories.
 A valid student card must be presented upon collection.

 About Arts House Limited

-AHL organises the Singapore International Festival of Arts - an annual pinnacle performing arts festival; as well as the Singapore Writers Festival - a multi-lingual festival presenting the world's leading literary talents.
-In addition, AHL manages Our Cultural Medallion Story – the showcase on Singapore's Cultural Medallion recipients at The Arts House.
+AHL organises two national pinnacle festivals – the Singapore International Festival of Arts focused on the performing arts, and the Singapore Writers Festival - a multi-lingual festival presenting the world's leading literary talents.
+In addition, it manages Our Cultural Medallion Story – the showcase on Singapore's Cultural Medallion recipients at The Arts House.

-AHL was set up in 11 December 2002 as a public company limited by guarantee under the National Arts Council and was officially renamed Arts House Limited on 19 March 2014.
+Arts House Limited is a public company limited by guarantee under the National Arts Council.
+First set up as The Old Parliament House Limited in 2002, it was renamed Arts House Limited in 2014.
 For more information, visit https://artshouselimited.sg/